Dcress1156/John-Lua-Generator/README.md

 How to use
 ----------

-Make sure you have Python installed and simply run 'python mr_lua.py' in your terminal.
+Make sure you have Python installed and simply run 'python /path/to/mr_lua.py' in your terminal.
 If you want to get a little crazy you can pipe into lolcat or even cowsay.
+You can just clone the repo with git, or you can download the .py file, whatever butters your bread.

+No need to thank me for the absolute genius programming that was needed for this project.
+Just pay your respects to John Lua.